Metropolitan Library System (Oklahoma): Circulation

 The Metropolitan Library System (MLS) had 5.87 million circulations in the 2015-2016 Fiscal Year.
 The MLS has consistently had about 6 million circulations each year for the past decade.
 The Edmond branch of the MLS has the highest total circulation of physical materials of all MLS locations.

 Inventory

 The MLS has 1,343,826 items in its collections.
 The vast majority circulates.
 The collection is 76.3% books, 7.5% D.V.D., 6.5% C.D., 6% eMedia, 4% periodicals, 1.6% Audio Players, .2% Video Players, and .2% other materials by items.
 Information about the collection by titles is needed to gain a real perspective of the collection, but the MLS is clearly a paper-pages-book in hand public library.

 You can help add to the collection via suggestions or donations, but either way the materials will have to meet the selection policy.

 Locations

-Metropolitan Library System operates 19 locations.
+Metropolitan Library System operates 19 locations with one under construction.